bashrc2/epicyon/specification/activitypub.md

 #### 4.1.9 published
 This is a timestamp for when the account was first created, and is used to show a joined date on profile screens.

+#### 4.1.10 preferredUsername
+A short username which may be used to refer to the actor, with no uniqueness guarantees.

 ### Example 9
 ``` json
 {